web-infra-dev/midscene-example/android-with-vitest-demo/README.md

 # Android demo

-This is a demo to show how to use bridge mode to control the page on your desktop Chrome.
+This is a demo to show how to use adb to control android to do some automation tasks.

 ## Steps